 Of course, the caveat is that specifics must be accompanied by reality.
 A prospect who says, “I want to quadruple revenue in the next two weeks,” is using specifics to demonstrate that they don’t have strong business acumen.

 Sales success rests on effective qualification.
-Your ability to find good fit prospects will make or break your business.
+Your ability to find good-fit prospects will make or break your business.
 Prospects who turn into happy customers mean not only revenue, but increased word-of-mouth, referrals, and the possibility of cross- or upselling.
-So it’s imperative that you get it right.